yuloskov/tg-analytics/README.md

    - Customize user colors
    - Share insights with others

-## Privacy
+## Privacy & Security

+This application prioritizes your data privacy and security:

+- 🔒 All data processing happens locally in your browser
+- 🔐 When sharing reports, data is protected with end-to-end encryption
+- 📱 Only aggregated statistics are stored (never original messages)
+- 🔑 Only people with the share link can access the encrypted data
-This application processes all data locally in your browser.
-No chat data is ever sent to any server or stored anywhere outside your device.
+- 💾 No chat data is ever stored unencrypted on any servers

 ## Technologies Used